-John Levy Assisted Freedom Seekers:
+John Levy Assisted Freedom Seekers throughout his later life.

 “Mr. John Levy received a letter from Zadock Myers of Frederick, Maryland, with the intelligence that he has succeeded in precuring the liberation of his family from slavery.
 Mr. Myers receiver pecuniary assistance, to enable him to purchase his family, from many citizens of Lowell, who will be glad to hear of his success.”

-In the 1840s, along with William Lloyd Garrison and Frederick Douglass, John Levy and others organized a series of one hundred anti-slavery conventions through out Massachusetts.
+In the 1840s, along with William Lloyd Garrison and Frederick Douglass, John Levy and others organized a series of one hundred anti-slavery conventions throughout Massachusetts.
 In 1843 and 1844, they arranged Frederick Douglas to speak at the Lowell Anti-Slavery Convention.
-According to historian Charles Cowley, Douglass was hosted by Abolitionist and Quaker Royal Southwick, superintendent of the Lowell Carpet Company. (note: University of Massachusetts Lowell, Southwick Hall was funded by his grandson Frederick C. Ayer.)
+According to historian Charles Cowley, Douglass was hosted by abolitionist and Quaker Royal Southwick, superintendent of the Lowell Carpet Company. (note: University of Massachusetts Lowell, Southwick Hall was funded by his grandson Frederick C. Ayer.)

 “And now kind readers, you may find me sitting by my fireside at South Lawrence, at the age of seventy-four years.
 Were I to enter into a minute detail of my life and career, -- especially in the part I took in the Abolition cause, from the year 1832 to the end of slavery, -- the matter would fill a bulky volume and perhaps exhaust the patience of whom this small work may be, in some degree interesting.
 I thank God I lived to ratify the Fifteen Amendment in the City of Boston."

-John Levy died March 25, 1879 in North Andover.
+John Levy died on March 25, 1879, in North Andover, Massachusetts.